pinecone-router/middleware-template/SECURITY.md

 ## Reporting a Vulnerability

-Please email me rehhouari AT gmail.com with the vulnerability details and I'll get back to you quickly!
+Please email me {security-email} with the vulnerability details and I'll get back to you quickly!